Malin Wilson

 Malin Wilson (born 25 October 1994) is a Scottish international judoka.
-She has represented Scotland at the Commonwealth Games and won a bronze medal.
+She has represented Scotland at the 2022 Commonwealth Games and won a bronze medal.

 Biography

 Wilson is from Ullapool but lives in Madrid.
 In 2017, she won silver medals at the Malaga and Dubrovnik European Opens.
 She became champion of Great Britain, winning the lightweight division at the British Judo Championships in 2018.

 In 2022, she was selected for the 2022 Commonwealth Games in Birmingham, where she competed in the women's -57 kg, winning the bronze medal.
-At the 2022 British National Championships she successfully regained her -57kg title.
+At the 2022 British National Championships she successfully regained her -57 kg title.